Cells Infrastructure Team

 Information about the Cells Infrastructure Team

 The Cells Infrastructure team is responsible for developing key services and components of the Cells architecture.
-The team also collaborates closely with other infrastructure and development teams on their contributions to Cells.
+The team also collaborates closely with other development teams on their contributions to Cells.

 Team Members